This June, celebrate how you can shine like Sally Ride.

-Join the National Air and Space Museum for Sally's Night to explore the wonder of our universe.
-Use the Sally's Night Celebration Guide, full of activities for the whole family, to join the celebration from wherever you are, and share on social media how you #ShineLikeSally.Explore the Celebration Guide
+Join the National Air and Space Museum for Sally's Night to explore the wonder of our universe and shine the light on women in STEM.
+Attend in person events, use the Sally's Night Celebration Guide, full of activities for the whole family, to join the celebration from wherever you are, and share on social media how you #ShineLikeSally.

 Sally Ride lived her life with extraordinary energy, passion, curiosity and joy.
 All astronauts lead exciting lives, but some are larger than life even before they reach for the stars.
 Whether in the classroom or on the tennis court, in the lab or on the launch pad—it was clear from the start that Dr. Ride would reach great heights.

-This June 18, in celebration of this anniversary, we invite everyone, everywhere to join Sally’s Night.
+This June, in celebration of this anniversary, we invite everyone, everywhere to join Sally’s Night.
 Celebrate and share what about space and science brings you energy, passion, curiosity, and joy.
 Whatever your passion, whoever you are, tell us how you #ShineLikeSally on social media and use our celebration guide to explore space and science with your family and friends.

 As a learner and an educator, Sally understood the power of role models to inspire young people to explore their own interests and talents.
 Meet these inspiring role models who shine through science.
 Let us know who inspires you on social media using #ShineLikeSally!

 Dr. Mae Jemison has earned many titles during her vibrant scientific career: engineer, doctor, Peace Corps officer, teacher, and astronaut.
 In 1992, Jemison became the first African American woman to travel in space.
 She flew on the Space Shuttle Endeavour and during the mission she conducted life science experiments.